 The best way to set marketing objectives for your business is to use SMART goals.
 SMART goals are sensible, measurable, achievable, realistic, and time-specific.
 By using SMART goals you will be able to effectively create marketing objectives for your business.

-The best way to set marketing objectives in 2019 is to use SMART goals which stand for sensible, measurable, achievable, realistic, and time-specific.
-To achieve your goals you want to be measuring them on a weekly or monthly basis using your Key Performance Indicators.
+The best way to set marketing objectives in 2019 is to use SMART goals.
+Again, this stands for sensible, measurable, achievable, realistic, and time-specific.
+To achieve your goals you want to measure them on a weekly or monthly basis using your KPIs.

 By creating marketing objectives that meet each of the SMART criteria (sensible, measurable, achievable, realistic, and time-specific) you are setting yourself up for success.